Shinwari Karahi

 The Shinwari tribe of Khyber Pakhtunkhwa has elevated minimalist meat cookery to a specific genre.
 Shinwari karahi uses only lamb, tomato, green chili, garlic, and salt — that's the entire ingredient list.
 No turmeric, no chili powder, no onion.
 The meat is cooked in copious lamb fat until the tomatoes break down into a glistening orange sauce that coats the pieces.
 Black pepper goes in at the end.
 Eaten with naan from a tandoor and bottomless green tea.
 Every roadside dhaba in the tribal belt has its version.

 Bone-in lamb in an iron karahi, the meat seared hard, the tomato cooked down to a glistening orange slick.
-Tomato, ginger, green chili, salt — that's the whole flavor list.
+Tomato, ginger, garlic, green chili, salt — that's the whole flavor list.
 Eat with naan torn straight from the tandoor.

 The Shinwari minimalism is about confidence in ingredients — lamb that's good enough doesn't need masking.
 The iron karahi's high heat and the dish's lack of added water mean everything caramelizes rather than stews; this is a controlled-reduction technique, not a one-pot stew.